oracle/docker-images/OracleJava/README.md

 ## Building the Oracle Java base image
 For JDK 17 the required JDK binaries will be downloaded from [Oracle](https://www.oracle.com/javadownload) as part of the build using curl.

-For JDK 11 and SererJRE8 you must download the linux x-64 compressed archive (tar.gz) of the [JDK or Server JRE](https://www.oracle.com/javadownload) for the version you want to create an image of and place it in the same directory as the corresponding Dockerfile.
+For JDK 11 and Server JRE 8 you must download the linux x64 compressed archive (tar.gz) of the [JDK or Server JRE](https://www.oracle.com/javadownload) for the version you want to create an image of and place it in the same directory as the corresponding Dockerfile.

 e.g. for JDK 11 download jdk-11[X]_linux-x64_bin.tar.gz into OracleJava/11,
-for ServerJRE 8 download server-jre-8uXXX-linux-x64.tar.gz into OracleJava/8
+for Server JRE 8 download server-jre-8uXXX-linux-x64.tar.gz into OracleJava/8

 To build the container image run `docker build`.
 Tag it with the correct version number.